 - Companies should consider the impact of their activities, products and services on the ocean when investing in innovation, research and development.

-- Companies involved in wild-caught fisheries should incorporate projections for future marine resource availability in their planning.
+- Companies involved in wild-caught fisheries should incorporate projections for future marine resource availability into their planning.

 - Companies engaged in the plastics value chain should have a strategy addressing a transition towards a circular economy.